HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 Uranium One has received full approval for its mining operations at the Honeymoon mine, north of Olary in far north South Australia.
 The South Australian Government approved the company's mining and rehabilitation program 10 days ago, and now the state Environmental Protection Agency (EPA) has given its approval to the mine's radioactive waste management plan and radiation management plan.
 Approval comes with several stipulations and marks the beginning of mine construction, although the company will again go under review before production begins.
 (ABC Jan.
 21, 2008)

-> Download SA EPA documents external link
+> Download SA EPA documents

 The South Australian Government has given final approval for construction of the Honeymoon uranium mine.
 Some conditions remain to be met by the company Uranium One, but production is expected to begin before the end of the year.
 The mine is expected to produce up to 400 tonnes of uranium oxide annually using an acid-solution method.
 The company forecasts the mine will have a life of up to seven years.
 The Department for PIRSA approved the Mining and Rehabilitation Program, under the Mining Act 1971, for construction of the wellfield process plant and related infrastructure.
 (ABC/Adelaide Now Jan.
 11, 2008)